AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/administering/content-fragments/content-fragments-console.md

 * **Published By**
   * Information only
 * **Referenced By**
-  * Provides a link that opens a dialog listing all references related to the selected fragment.
+  * Provides a link that opens a dialog listing all parent references of that fragment; including referencing Content Fragments, Experience Fragments and pages.
 * **Language**
   * Indicates the locale of the content fragment, together with the total number of locales/language copies associated with the content fragment.